janelia-flyem/overlapservice/README.md

 After posting this data, overlap (in terms of the number of touching voxel faces) will be returned for each pair).
 Pairs without overlap will not be returned.

+Another interface is provided at /bodystats that will also take a list of bodies but will return the volume and surface area (actually the number of voxel faces, so an overestimate).

 For more details, the rest interface specification is in [RAML](http://raml.org) format.
 To view the interface, navigate to "http://ADDR/interface".